 In box 6, you’ll total boxes 3, 5e, and 5f to get your total taxes before adjustments.
 You’ll round this number in box 7 to take care of any fractions of cents.
 Now, in boxes 8 and 9, you’ll make any adjustments to the total for sick pay, tips, and group-term life insurance.

-If you’re eligible for the qualified small business payroll tax credit for increasing research activities, you’ll fill out Form 8974 and attach it to this form.
-Enter the total from that form in box 11a.
+If you're eligible for the qualified small business payroll tax credit for increasing research activities, you'll fill out Form 8974 and attach it to this form.
+Enter the total from that form in box 11.
+Organizations can claim up to $500,000 in credits for increasing research activities thanks to the Inflation Reduction Act of 2022.

-In box 11d, enter any nonrefundable credits for qualified sick and family leave taken between March 31 and October 1.
-You’ll total boxes 11a, 11b, and 11d in box 11g.
-Now subtract line 11g from line 10 and enter that amount in line 12 to get your total taxes after adjustments and credits.
+In box 12, enter your total taxes after adjustments and any nonrefundable credits (such as for qualified sick and family leave taken).
+For the 2023 version or earlier, this is line 11d.
+Subtract line 11 from line 10 and enter that amount in line 12 to get your total taxes after adjustments and credits.
+If you’re using the 2023 version or earlier, subtract line 11g.

 Complete Part 2